parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 /LiME/src$
 {{< /codecaption >}}

-This dumps Virtual Machine’s memory to ``memorydump.raw``.
+This dumps Virtual Machine's memory to ``memorydump.raw``.
 Now we need to find keys.

 ## 3.2 Finding Keys
 There are different tools that we can use here again.
 One is from the “Lest We Remember” paper called ``aeskeyfind``.
 Another is [Bulk extractor](http://www.forensicswiki.org/wiki/Bulk_extractor) which finds other memory artifacts such as URLs, emails and Credit Card numbers.
 We will use ``aeskeyfind``.
 The ``v`` switch is for verbose mode that prints the key schedule among other information.
 This is really not recommended in memory forensics because we are running the dump program inside the VM memory and it will alter memory but it is enough for our purposes.
 Another thing to note is that I was not running our example program while making the memory snapshot but I found encryption keys.